antonarbus/q/client/README.md

 ### 2. `entities/`
   Elements which have a business value (e.g. BlogPost, User, Order, Product).
 Can be a components with slots for content/interactive elements.

-  Should contain the logic to describe how *entity* looks and behaves (e.g. static UI elements, data stores, CRUD operations, states, reducers, selectors, mappers).
+  Should contain the logic to describe how *entity* looks and behaves (e.g. static UI elements, data stores, CRUD operations, reducers, selectors, mappers).
 ### 3. `features/`
   *Entity* can act differently depending on *features* we apply on top of it (e.g. the User *entity* with different *features* can show a contact card or get a personal ad or be granted access etc...).